idubrov/idubrov.github.io/_drafts/dynamic-casting-traits.md

 ### Is it a Failure?

-One example where this could be useful (which looks reasonable to me, but could be a totally terrible idea[^1]!) would be a [`failure`](https://crates.io/crates/failure) crate.
+One example where this could be useful (which looks reasonable to me, but could be a totally terrible idea!) would be a [`failure`](https://crates.io/crates/failure) crate.
 This crate provides an error handling abstraction which, among other things, allows to build chains of errors and iterate these chains.

 This is convenient in higher-level error handling code, for example, to collect all the information down the error chain to present it to the end user or the calling system.
 Each error, in this case, will be hidden behind a trait object of a [`Fail`](https://docs.rs/failure/0.1.1/failure/trait.Fail.html) trait.
 However, there is not much you can do with that `Fail` trait.
 Basically, you can go down the chain or convert an error to its string representation.